zoom/rtms-meeting-assistant-starter-kit/query_prompt_dialog_suggestions.md

 - Build on the current discussion context
 - Address gaps or opportunities you've identified
 - Promote productive meeting outcomes
+- If there is not enough data yet, don't randomly propose topics, guide the user to provide more context

 ## Guidelines
 - **Analyze the full conversation flow** - understand what's been discussed and what's missing